Fixed Deposit Calculator Nigeria

 How does withholding tax affect my FD returns?

 FIRS applies a 10% withholding tax on interest income earned from bank fixed deposits.
 For example, if you earn ₦155,000 gross interest, the bank deducts ₦15,500 in WHT, leaving you ₦139,500 net.
-Our calculator shows gross figures — factor in 10% WHT for your actual take-home.
+Our calculator already applies the 10% WHT for you — it shows the gross interest, the WHT deducted, and your net (after-tax) take-home, so no manual adjustment is needed.

 When is the best time to lock in a fixed deposit in Nigeria?